EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     e) Consider the long-term interests of the EUTC and its members.
 5. **Warnings:** Upon escalation (see 3D/2b), the reacting party may issue a written warning to a member.
 One further written warning may be issued if the member’s conduct fails to improve.
 6. **Revoking membership:**\
-    a) EUTC membership can only be revoked by unanimous agreement of the welfare contacts, or by a motion passed unanimously at a Committee meeting.\
+    a) EUTC membership can only be revoked by unanimous agreement of the welfare contacts, or by a motion passed unanimously at a Committee meeting, excluding recused members.\
     b) All other EUTC-internal avenues must have been explicitly exhausted, or be inappropriate in the given case, for revoking membership to be considered.\
     c) EUSA Activities must be notified (and given copies of all relevant evidence and documentation) whenever a person’s EUTC membership is revoked.\
     d) Any person whose membership is revoked may appeal the decision to EUSA Activities, whose decision is definitive and final.